abhi2020-ds/abhi2020-ds.github.io/thank-you.md

 ---
 layout: page
-title: Thank you for your correspondence
+title: Thank you for visiting Dε∇gY@π
 ---
-## Thank you for your correspondence
+## Thank you for visiting Dε∇gY@π
 Very delighted to hear from you.
 You may expect to receive an answer soon from me.

 Have a nice day!

 Sincerely,

-Dev Pod Author
+Dε∇gY@π Author